CodeEditApp/codeedit.app/data/blog/2025/01/year-in-review-2024.md

   <figcaption>Tasks & Activity Viewer demo, building an Next application.</figcaption>
 </figure>

 As we continue developing Tasks and the Activity Viewer, we see lots of potential for this feature to make day-to-day development with CodeEdit smoother and faster.
-We're excited to see where it'll go this next year, and are excited to see how developers like you use it.
+We're excited to see where it'll go this next year, and look forward to seeing how developers like you use it.

 ## 🎨 Themes

 Everyone loves themes, so they got some upgrades this year.
 We improved how default themes are bundled with CodeEdit.
 Now, default themes will be updated as new updates are released.
-It's now less confusing which themes are built-in or user-installed and easier to create a new theme from an existing one.
+It's also less confusing which themes are built-in or user-installed and it's easier to create a new theme from an existing one.

 The theme list got improvements as well, adding [fuzzy](https://www.codeedit.app/blog/2024/02/generic-fuzzy-search-algorithm) [searching](https://github.com/CodeEditApp/CodeEdit/pull/1584) to the themes list so everything is easier to find, and improving the design so you never need to modify a [JSON file](https://code.visualstudio.com/api/extension-guides/color-theme#create-a-new-color-theme) to make your editor look just right.